avitorio/outstatic/apps/docs/outstatic/content/docs/introduction.md

 The concept is simple: write content, click save, and see the changes on your website.

+The project is built on Next.js but the interface can be used to edit markdown stored on any GitHub repository.
+Which means it will work with Astro, Gatsby, Nextra or any other framework.

 Requirements:

 - a [GitHub](https://github.com) account